County Fair Guide

 Est. 1818September

 The Wayne County Fair in Wooster is one of Ohio's oldest, dating to 1818.
-Dating to 1818, it is one of Ohio's oldest and most enduring agricultural fair traditions.
+With roots going back to 1818, it's among Ohio's oldest continuously held fairs.
 Set in the heart of Ohio's Amish country, the fair reflects the deep agricultural traditions of one of the state's top dairy counties.
-Harness racing is featured.
+Harness racing draws a strong following at the fair.

 3. 3